How to Make Phone Calls in a Language You Don't Speak

 And it goes the other direction too.
 Expats living abroad, travelers, and anyone with family in another country regularly need to call businesses and offices in languages they don't fully speak.

 Then there's accent discrimination — the uncomfortable truth that some people on the other end of the line become less helpful, less patient, or less respectful when they hear a non-native accent.
-A Stanford University study found that callers with non-native accents were 23% less likely to receive callbacks from service providers compared to native speakers.
 Studies from the University of Chicago and others have documented that accented speakers are perceived as less credible, even when saying exactly the same thing as native speakers.
 On the phone, where there are no visual cues, accent bias is amplified.

 The stakes are high.
 Medical calls where you need to describe symptoms accurately.
 Legal conversations where every word matters.
 Government agencies where misunderstanding an instruction can delay your case by months.
 These aren't situations where "close enough" works.